Enhanced Nurse Licensure Compact

 What Are the Advantages for States within the Nursing Compact?

 States that are part of the eNLC benefit from greater access to a wider variety of more mobile and logistically available nurses.
-This helps to promote travel nursing and per diem shifts across state lines given demand in different states.
-Accordingly, it increases access to high-quality nursing professionals who are not constrained by a single-state license; it's a win-win.
+This helps to promote travel nursing and per diem shifts across state lines given the demand for nurses in various states.
+Accordingly, it increases access to high-quality nursing professionals who are not constrained by a single-state license; ultimately, it's a win-win.